 Is it a trend?

-According to Pinterest, searches for ‘lagom’ went up by 53% in the first three months of the year, and searches for ‘lagom design’ have risen by 68% in the six months previous.
-Ikea also recently launched its ‘Live Lagom’ project this year, to help its customers live a ‘more sustainable, healthy and cost-concision life’.
+According to Pinterest, searches for ‘lagom’ went up by 53% in the first three months of last year, and searches for ‘lagom design’ had risen by 68% in the six months previous.
+Ikea also launched its ‘Live Lagom’ project last year, to help its customers live a ‘more sustainable, healthy and cost-concision life’.

 But Scandinavian lagom converts insist this isn’t a trend.
 (And it isn’t the new hygge, either.)